Ascension Island: Tourism and related industries

 Until 2002, tourism was virtually non-existent because of the inaccessibility of the island to transport, the absence of guest accommodation and the need for a sponsor.
 Limited air travel has, however, been made available in recent years to the public by the RAF, and the Georgetown Obsidian Hotel and a number of guest cottages have been opened.
 All visitors are required to obtain an entry permit before travelling.
 Sport fishing is the main attraction for many of the visitors.
-The island also boasts what is sometimes called the worst golf course in the world.
+The island also boasts the One Boat Golf Club, which is sometimes referred to as the worst golf course in the world, with greens made of sand mixed with diesel oil, fairways consisting primary of finely crushed lava rock, and roughs that consist of large lava rock stones, boulders, and dormant lava flows.

 Ascension Island Government does not issue visas to citizens of the following countries and territories: Belarus, China, Egypt, Hong Kong, Iran, Libya, Macau, North Korea, Russia, Syria, Taiwan, Ukraine, and Vietnam.

 Communications

 The island hosts many communications and relay stations, exploiting its mid-Atlantic position.
 Both the BBC and Cable & Wireless Worldwide (owned by Vodafone since 2012) have communications posts there.
 The European Space Agency (ESA) also has a tracking station on the island that tracks the Ariane 5 and the Soyuz rockets shortly after their launch from Kourou in French Guiana and Baikonur in Kazakhstan.

 Ascension has one local radio station and one relayed from St Helena.
 It also receives broadcasts from the British Forces Broadcasting Service and television services for the US military.

 Ascension Island has the international calling code +247 and, from 1 June 2015 has five-digit numbers (the old four-digit number prefixed by the digit "6", or "4" for mobile telephones).

 The island provided a base for a NASA communications dish during the space race in the mid-twentieth century.
 The island was chosen due to its central location in the Atlantic.
 Sites were chosen due to their proximity to orbital paths—generally along the Equator.